 Celebrating Picasso in Malaga with doves

-And thousands of them.
+And dozens of them.
 One of the main events in Malaga to mark Picasso’s birthday are the doves down the façade of his birthplace.
-This year, the multi-coloured doves get an industrial look as they’re be inside transparent tubes around the building.
-Doves also decorate key buildings around La Plaza de la Merced.
-Look out for the flocks of doves between 25 and 28 October.
+This year, the doves are multi-coloured paper creations and also decorate key buildings around La Plaza de la Merced.
+Look out for the flocks of doves between 23 October and 3 November.

 Other events celebrating Picasso in Malaga